chaos-mesh/chaos-mesh/README.md

 #### Define chaos experiment config file

-eg: define a chaos experiment to kill one tikv pod randomly
+For example, we define a chaos experiment to simulate the scenario where one TiKV node is down

-create a chaos experiment file and name it `pod-kill-example.yaml`.
+create a chaos experiment file and name it `pod-failure-example.yaml`.

 > TiDB cluster named `tidb-cluster-demo` must be installed before applying this chaos experiment.
 > For the installation of the TiDB cluster, see [deploy a TiDB cluster](#deploy-a-tidb-cluster)